 1970 - The Horace King House, 20 Beach Road South, Figure Eight Island, Wilmington NC.

 1975 - The Charles (Chuck) H. and Diane (Candy) H. Flynt Jr. / David Flynt House, 289 Beach Road North, Figure Eight Island, Wilmington NC.
 Built by J. Fred Murray Construction.
 Designed for two brothers and their families.
 Won a 1979 AIANC Honor Award.
 Sold 2002 to Ellen C. and Andrew J. Schindler.
 Sold in 2005 to the Ellen Nelson Schlindler Trust.
-Has been renovated, including an addition.
-Photos by Jerry Markatos.
+Renovation and addition by Michael Ross Kersting.

-1976 - The Thomas M. Stanback House, 240 Beach Road, Figure Eight Island, Wilmington NC.
-Deeded in 2008 to Thomas M. Stanback Jr. Sold in 2014 to Nancy B. and Kevin J. Schimelfenig.
+1976 - The Thomas M. Stanback House, 240 Beach Road North, Figure Eight Island, Wilmington NC.
+Deeded in 2008 to Thomas M. Stanback, Jr. Sold in 2014 to Nancy B. and Kevin J. Schimelfenig.
 Destroyed in 2015.
-A new house by Michael Ross Kersting is planned for the site.
+A new house by Michael Ross Kersting was built on the site.

 1989 - The Henry and Lorene Johnston House, 8005 Bald Eagle Lane, Wilmington NC.
 Built by Murray Construction.
-Landscape architect was H. Burkert.
+Landscape design by H. Burkert.
 Interior design by Lorene Johnston.
 Appeared in NC Architect Magazine.
 Sold in 2015 to John C. Norwood.